Click to view briefing as a PDF

 - Rosebank’s minimal gas reserves only have the potential to reduce UK annual gas import dependency by just 1% on average.

-- The UN Secretary-General recently said that “The greatest threat to energy security today is fossil fuels.
+- The UK and Scotland's exposure to fossil fuels is the primary driver of high energy bills for families and businesses.
+The UN Secretary-General recently said that “The greatest threat to energy security today is fossil fuels.
 They leave economies and people at the mercy of price shocks, supply disruptions and geopolitical turmoil.”
+Fossil fuel price shocks have contributed to more than half of UK recessions since the 1970s, and Russia’s war in Ukraine forced the UK to pay an estimated £183 billion in additional energy costs.

 - It is incumbent on the Scottish Government to provide a clear policy direction about the renewable energy future of the North Sea basin, and build confidence and clarity for the oil and gas workforce, its supply chain and investors in the renewables industry.